 Life with a newborn human being on board can be overwhelming.
-Help yourself by learning how simplify life with baby.
+Help yourself by learning how to simplify life with baby.

-Less items at home = less work at home.
+Fewer items at home = less work at home.

-Have control over the amount of toys!
+Have control over the number of toys!

-No bottles, no packagings of milk, no shopping for milk and finding place for it at home.
+No bottles, no packagings of milk, no shopping for milk and finding a place for it at home.
 No heating, no washing bottles.

 No listening to baby’s cry while your child is waiting for the meal.

 3. Lower your standards